 Finally, you may experience discrimination from your employer.
-Many who file workers’ comp claims find that their hours are cut, their employer has demoted or fired them, or that their pay has been reduced.
+Many who file workers’ comp claims find that their hours are cut, their employer has demoted or fired them, or their pay has been reduced.
 A lawyer can fight for your legal rights against even the largest of corporations.

-What Attorneys Do?
+What Do Attorneys do?

 Your attorney will help you file the necessary paperwork, gather supporting evidence, and negotiate effectively with the teams of lawyers often employed by companies.
 They will help you reach a settlement agreement that works in your favor while avoiding unlawful consequences or retaliation from your employer.
 They can also represent you in the event of severe injury.